Blendify/blender-manual/trunk/blender_docs/manual/addons/import_export/io_scene_gltf2.rst

    Will be exported as an animation called "My Animation" with ConeAction playing on the Cone and CubeAction playing on the Cube.

-NLA Strip animations will be exported if the Animation → NLA Strips option is selected (on by default).
+NLA Strip animations will be exported if the :menuselection:`Animation --> NLA Strips` option is selected (on by default).
 All glTF animations are imported as NLA Strip animations.

 If option is disabled, Blender NLA strip actions will be ignored.
 Only active action of each objects will be taken into account, and merged into a single glTF animation.

 Custom Properties
 -----------------